Contributing to the code base#

 axis.
 Development of this module is active so be sure to refer to the source for the most up to date list of available types.

-in your activated python environment.
-A recent version of
+in your python environment.

 Pandas is not yet a py.typed library (PEP 561)!
 The primary purpose of locally declaring pandas as a py.typed library is to test and improve the pandas-builtin type annotations.